ParkerMc/Small-Random-Projects/5-Letter-Word-Made-of-Words-Finder/README.md

 # 5-Letter-Word-Made-of-Words-Finder
-Uses word lists and finds a 5 letter word that has the fallowing parts of it also be a word
+Uses word lists and finds a 5 letter word that has the following parts of it also be a word

 In this explanation 12345 are letters and everything in the ()'s is a word: